Feastio

 Home » Italy

 Following a fantastic food and Ferrari tour of Emilia-Romagna, I turned my attention to dinner at I Portici Restaurant in Bologna.
+I Portici is a Michelin-starred restaurant part of the luxury I Portici Hotel Bologna.

-It's in the Eden Theater, a former cafe chantant (French-style cafe where live music is performed), near Montagnola Park, a short walk from the train station and Piazza Maggiore.
+It's in the Eden Theater, a former cafe chantant (French-style cafe where live music is performed) near Montagnola Park, a short walk from the train station and Piazza Maggiore.

 I Portici Restaurant in the former Eden Theater